Loupe: Surgery

 Surgeons in many specialties commonly use loupes when doing surgery on delicate structures.
 The loupes used by surgeons are mounted in the lenses of glasses and are custom made for the individual surgeon, taking into account their corrected vision, interpupillary distance and desired focal distance.
 Multiple magnification powers are available.
 They are most commonly used in otolaryngology, neurosurgery, ophthalmology, plastic surgery, cardiac surgery, orthopedic surgery, and vascular surgery.

 Geology

 The loupe is a vital geological field tool used to identify small mineral crystals and structures in rocks.

-Numismatists and coin collectors
+Collectables

 Loupes are an essential tool in both numismatics, the study of currency, and the related practice of coin collection.
 Coin collectors frequently employ loupes for better evaluation of the quality of their coins, since identifying surface wear is vital when attempting to classify the grade of a coin.
 Uncirculated coins (coins without wear) can command a substantial premium over coins with slight wear.
 This wear cannot always be seen with the naked eye.
 Numismatists can also employ loupes to identify some counterfeit coins that would pass a naked-eye visual inspection.
+Loupes are similarly used for evaluating other collectable objects, such as trading cards and antiques.